-These days, thanks to respite services and care programs, an increased number of seniors are given the option of staying in their homes.
+These days, thanks to respite service and care programs, an increased number of seniors are given the option of staying in their homes.
 Residential care programs and home care providers are giving seniors the freedom and dignity of aging gracefully at a residence of their own choosing.

-Respite services also can also afford caregivers a much needed hiatus from their responsibilities and duties, allowing them time to recharge their batteries and therefore enabling them to provide a consistent level of high quality care.
+A respite service also can also afford caregivers a much needed hiatus from their responsibilities and duties, allowing them time to recharge their batteries and therefore enabling them to provide a consistent level of high quality care.

 Respite services and non-medical aged care centres are an attractive alternative to old folks homes.
 Conveniently, this kind of care offers the flexibility to be combined with services that other aged health care facilities provide.
 Non-urgent medical services can be given in the familiar and comfortable surroundings of your loved ones own home or even at an aged care facility.